Rock Tumbler ~ My Journey

 Rocks after Pre PolishedClick thumbnail to view full-size

 For each step, you have to have a little patience.
 Which I have been told do not have.
 The last step was the hardest.
 I keep checking them and every time they were not ready.
 About halfway through I added plastic pellets and that seems to help.
 So below are my final results, it is amazing how some dirty old rocks can be beautiful.
 I am in awe.

 3 lb Rock Tumbler Instructions

-After every step run rocks through a quick cleaning tumble.
-Put rocks into drum and cover rocks with water.
-Add 2 Tablespoons of Borax (Can be purchase by the laundry soap it is with the powder ones).
-Let run for 1 hour.
-This will clean anything left on rocks and you can start the next step with clean rocks.
-Do not do this step after the final step.
+After every step, run rocks through a quick cleaning tumble. place rocks into the barrel and cover rocks with water.
+Add two Tablespoons of Borax.
+Let's run for one hour.
+This will clean anything remaining on rocks, and you can initiate the next step by cleaning rocks.
+Do not use this step after the final step.

 Supplies I think can help

-I save the grit and water after every step in glass jars with lids.
-If you notice in the photos below the grit settles to the bottom and the rises to the top.
-When I am ready to reuse the grit I dump out the water.
-Keep the water with the grit until you are ready to use again.
-Otherwise the grit will get hard and it will not be able to be reused.
+I recycle the grit and water after every step in glass jars with lids.
+If you study the photos below, the grit settles to the bottom and the water rises to the top.
+When I am ready to recycle the grit, I dump out the water and then scrape out the grit on the bottom.
+Keep the water with the grit until you are ready to use it again.
+Otherwise, the grit will get hard, and it will not be able to be reused.